olivernjeru/apt/apt3040/NetBeansProjects/quiz2/README.md

     * Referenced Data Type
         <p>Reference data type in java include Strings where they store a reference to the object rather than the object itself.
 An example of this is when you assign a string variable to another variable, it copies the reference to the object but not the object itself.</p>

-* Write a java program that asks user to enter 6 positive integers,  stores integers in an array, squares the numbers and displays the total of squares of numbers.
+* <a href="">Write a java program that asks user to enter 6 positive integers,  stores integers in an array, squares the numbers and displays the total of squares of numbers.</a>
 ```
 package quiz;